Tennis-Osaka breaks from IMG to start own sports agency | Sports-Games

 Tennis-Osaka breaks from IMG to start own sports agency

-She also tweeted out a compilation of clips from her earlier playing days in which she discussed her career aspirations with the caption "Hey kid, you’ve come a long way and even though there’s been some bumps on the road I hope you know you’re doing amazing."
-In one of the clips, she prophetically discussed what she might be doing were she not a tennis player.
+Four-times major winner Naomi Osaka is breaking away from IMG to launch her own sports agency with longtime agent Stuart Duguid.
+Duguid and Osaka began discussing the venture at the Tokyo Olympics last year, Duguid told Reuters via email, adding that the firm, called Evolve, will operate as a "small boutique and bespoke agency."
+"We were discussing the business models of some of her mentors like Kobe (Bryant) and Lebron (James).

-Four-times major winner Naomi Osaka is breaking away from IMG to launch her own sports agency, Evolve, according to media reports on Wednesday.
-The four-time Grand Slam champion's longtime agent Stuart Duguid has also left IMG to start up the new agency with the 24-year-old from Japan, Sportico https://www.sportico.com/personalities/athletes/2022/osaka-leaves-img-launch-evolve-agency-1234674923 reported.
+Four-times major winner Naomi Osaka is breaking away from IMG to launch her own sports agency with longtime agent Stuart Duguid.
+Duguid and Osaka began discussing the venture at the Tokyo Olympics last year, Duguid told Reuters via email, adding that the firm, called Evolve, will operate as a "small boutique and bespoke agency."

+"We were discussing the business models of some of her mentors like Kobe (Bryant) and Lebron (James).
+We thought – why has no transcendent female athlete done that yet," he said.
+"It's athlete driven and focused on big picture brand building rather than quick checks with a commission attached."

+Duguid said he could not share much about the identities of the initial clients but added, "it would be only athletes who transcend their sports; or those with the potential to do so."
+Former number one Osaka, the first player for Japan to win a Grand Slam, has emerged as a leading advocate for athlete mental health and wellbeing since she pulled out of the French Open a year ago and disclosed she had been suffering from depression for years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)